Special Collections: Alasdair Gray

 Alasdair Gray (1934-) is one of Scotland’s foremost writers and artists.
 His first novel, Lanark, was published in 1981 and was the culmination of over 30 years’ work.
 It has been described by The Guardian as a landmark of 20th-century fiction.
 Since Lanark, Gray has published numerous novels, long and short poems, plays, and picture-biographies, and is the recipient of several awards.
 His fiction tends to incorporate elements of social realism, fantasy, and science fiction.
 He illustrates and designs many of his publications, and has consistently fused his literary and artistic practices.
 He also works collaboratively, and has provided illustrations and covers for many other artists, writers and historians.
 He studied at Glasgow School of Art from 1952 to 1957, and taught here from 1958 to 1962.

 GSA Library holds a number of first editions, uncorrected proofs, and foreign editions of Gray’s novels, plays and poems, along with publications from his own Dog & Bone Press.
 All were donated by Gray himself in February 2015.
 Gray’s gift also includes a number of books by other writers that he avidly read and was inspired by as a child and student.
-Many were given to him by his father, or can from the Readers’ Union book club to which his father subscribed.
+Many were given to him by his father, or came from the Readers’ Union book club to which his father subscribed.
 Others were read at Riddrie Public Library, which Gray would visit at least three times a week.